 Remove half of the undergrowth which has gotten shaded & “wimpy”.

 Remove the water shoots.
 These do nothing for the plant at all.

-I’ll do 4 more lighter prunings throughout the warm season, ending in early December.
+I’ll do four additional lighter prunings throughout the warm season, ending in early December.
 My bougainvillea is a riot of color and yours can be too.
 Just remember, tip pruning (you’ll see the technique in the video) is one of the keys to this dense show of flowers.
 It’s my own floral fiesta!

 This post may contain affiliate links.
 You can read our policies here.
 Your cost for the products will be no higher but Joy Us garden receives a small commission.
 Thank you for helping us spread the word & make the world a more beautiful place!